Call it a midlife crisis. The Michelin-star restaurant needs to get back to the drawing board if it wants to keep its star in 2019

 The biggest surprise of the meal would no doubt be the Ohmi beef.
 The cut that’s fit for kings was brought down by the provision of the wrong knife, which seemed to feel like a chainsaw grating through metal.
 Taste wise, well, I’ve definitely had better, even with cuts of a lesser grade.

-And if food fell flat on most notes, service was definitely competing to see which would come out tops.
+And if food fell flat on most notes, service was equally disappointing.
 I left my tasting notes and excused myself from the table, came back only to find a new set of utensils placed directly on top of them.
 Why the service staff couldn’t shift my notes to make way for the utensils — especially since the seat across me was empty — is still beyond me.
 And as if it wasn’t already a challenge to try the pork reduction in the Iberico pork jowl, the staff removed my bowl and utensils, while asking if I was done.
-These are small missteps for a restaurant if it were a newbie in the industry, but much larger misgivings for a Michelin star restaurant that was awarded a star three years in a row.
+These would be small missteps for a restaurant if it were a newbie in the industry, but much larger misgivings for a Michelin star restaurant that was awarded a star three years in a row.

-For all that it’s worth, I admire the effort chef Johari and his team have put into the effort into each dish.
+For all that it’s worth, I admire the effort chef Johari and his team have put into each dish.
 But the restaurant seems to be going in every conceivable direction, and what it needs right now is to decide on a single direction, then work towards it.

 After leaving Alma, I ask myself: What does European contemporary cuisine mean?
 What does the restaurant stand for?
 And is it worth a Michelin star?
 Honestly, I’m not too sure myself, and you’ll be the better judge for the latter.